bootique-examples/bootique-job-examples/README.md

     Available jobs:
          - simple
+         - job1
+         - injection
+         - parameterized(d:date, l:long)

 From here you have two options - run one or more jobs once from the command line, or start the app as a daemon and let the jobs run on a defined schedule.
 First option is great for testing/debugging or when you have an external scheduler (such as UNIX cron).
 So let's run both jobs at once:

-    java -jar target/bootique-jobs-demo-1.0-SNAPSHOT.jar --exec --job=simple --job=job2
+    java -jar target/bootique-jobs-demo-1.0-SNAPSHOT.jar --exec --job=simple --job=job1

+Notice that the two jobs are executed in parallel.

+Now

 Now let's schedule jobs.
 Scheduling information is provided in ```run.yml```:

     java -jar target/bootique-jobs-demo-1.0-SNAPSHOT.jar --schedule --config=run.yml